Product: Ultrax Labs Hair Surge Caffeine Hair Loss Hair Growth Stimulating Shampoo

 - Some people claimed intense hair loss or scalp irritation after using this product.

 Ultrax Labs Hair Surge Shampoo is an innovative approach to treating hair loss prevention for women.
-It’s based on current, contemporary science, and includes other ingredients with an established history of being helpful for hair loss.
+It’s based on current, contemporary science, and also includes other ingredients with an established history of helping treat hair loss.

 I bought this shampoo and have used it for two weeks.
 I LOVE IT.